LibrePhotos/librephotos/apps/docs/docs/installation/unraid.md

 ```

 Finally, you can access the UI by going to http://unraidip:3000

-The first thing you'll want to do in the UI is go to the drop-down menu located at the top right under avatar and select Admin Area.

-You'll need to set your "Scan Directory" which should be /data.

-Go back to the drop-down and select Settings.
-Scroll to the bottom and select Scan photos from bottom left.
-You'll see some activity on your server as the photos are being processed.
-You can check on them by going to Photos on the top left of the UI and select recently added.
-​

 Furthermore, you can also monitor progress from shell prompt by tailing this file: